Migrations

 Test migration

 to run the compiled js file.
-The second command is safer, and used in CI and should be used in K8 clusters.
+The second command is safer, and used in CI and should be used in K8 clusters.- The CI job

 ./.github/workflows/migrations.yml